Peacem4kr/file2prompt/README.md

  - Select Set up a notification service
  - Set File path: /config/www/grocerylog.json
  - Enable Timestamp
- - (Optional) Change the entity name, e.g., to Grocerylog
+ - (Optional) Change the entity name, e.g., to Grocerylog once saved

 This file will be used to save grocery items in a JSON file, including timestamps.

 ###Step 2: Automation to Save Grocery Items to File
-Create an automation that saves every new item added to your shopping list into the file:
+Create an automation that saves every new item added to your shopping list into the file created with the file intgeration:
 ```
 alias: Grocery - Save todo to file
 description: ""